Dark and Stormy Cupcakes

 - In a small bowl, beat together the egg and buttermilk.
 Set aside.

-- In a medium bowl, whisk together the cocoa powder, cinnamon, ginger, flour, sugar, salt, baking soda and baking powder.
+- In a medium bowl, whisk together the flour, sugar, cocoa powder, cinnamon, ginger, baking soda, baking powder and salt.

 - Fill cupcake tins three-quarters full and bake for 16 to 20 minutes, or until a toothpick inserted into the center of a cupcake comes out clean.
-Cool on a wire rack for 5 minutes, or until cool enough to handle.
-Remove the cupcakes from the pan and cool completely.
+Cool on a wire rack for 5 minutes, then remove the cupcakes from the pan and cool completely.

 - For the frosting, use an electric mixer and beat butter until whipped.
 Slowly add confectioners' sugar followed by the rum, ginger beer, lime juice and ground ginger (to taste).
 Transfer to a frosting bag and frost the cupcakes.
-Garnish with candied ginger.
+Garnish with a lime wedge or candied ginger.

 Adapted from Off the Menu.